 Companies conduct exit interviews also to find out how managers perform their duties.
 Repeated negative feedback about a particular supervisor should illuminate a red alarm light in management heads.

 It may work the other way as well.
 Exiting employee may praise their manager and decide to part ways with the company on other grounds (i.e., personal reasons, work-life balance, better job offer, or benefits package).

 Exit surveys often reveal not only shortcomings in team management but also unfair or unclear rules of promotions and granting pay raises.
 Employee morale will decline over time if they do not know the goals of their job.
 During the research, it is worth checking how the company’s processes look in practice.

 Did You Receive Feedback to Help You Improve?

 Company culture has many elements.
-An impactful part of it is the ability to share opinions about the work of the employee and his supervisor.
+An impactful part of it is the ability to share opinions about the employee and supervisor’s work.
 An exit survey is an ideal opportunity to check the effectiveness of this process.
 Do employees receive constructive feedback and are eager to share their insights?

 Would You Recommend Working at Our Company to a Friend?

 Employee’s answer to the classic NPS (Net Promoter Score) question will tell us a much about the company.
 It is valuable information about employee satisfaction, loyalty, and whether work in our organization is worth recommending.